-Northern Ireland Travel Guide: 24 Amazing Visitor Experiences!
+Northern Ireland Travel Guide: 24 Things to Do in Northern Ireland!

 I’m excited to share with you my Northern Ireland Travel Guide!
-It features 24 incredible visitor experiences for every hour of the day.
+It features 24 incredible things to do for every hour of the day.

 I recently travelled to Northern Ireland with the sole purpose of tracking down 24 amazing moments travellers can experience…one for each hour of the day.